 - Significant difficulty concentrating

-- Getting lost driving to or walking around a familiar location
+- Getting lost in a familiar neighborhood

 - Forgetting how to play a favorite game or participate in a favorite hobby